Efteling

 The park was opened on May 31, 1952.
 It evolved from a nature park with a playground and a Fairytale Forest into a full-sized theme park.
 It now caters to both children and adults with its cultural, romantic, and nostalgic themes, in addition to its wide array of amusement rides including six roller coasters and four dark rides.

 It is the largest theme park in the Netherlands and one of the oldest theme parks in the world.
 It is twice as large as the original Disneyland park in the United States and predates it by three years.
 Annually, the park has more than 5 million visitors.
-In 2020, it was the most visited theme park in Europe, before Disneyland Park (Paris).
+In 2020, due to differences in pandemic policy, it was the most visited theme park in Europe, ahead of Disneyland Park.
+In 2019 and 2022, it was the third most visited theme park in Europe, after Disneyland Park, Paris, and Europa-Park, Germany.

 History

 Efteling is one of the oldest theme parks still in existence.
-Its roots go back to 1935, when the R. K. Sport en Wandelpark was inaugurated.
+Its roots go when the R. K. Sport en Wandelpark was inaugurated.

 In 1950, Efteling Nature Park Foundation (Stichting Natuurpark de Efteling) was founded by the mayor of Loon op Zand, R.J. van der Heijden, filmmaker Peter Reijnders, and designer artist Anton Pieck (1895-1987).
 The foundation was named after a 16th-century farm named Ersteling.
 Efteling officially opened on May 31, 1952, when the Fairy Tale Forest (het Sprookjesbos), designed by the famous Dutch illustrator Anton Pieck, was opened to the public.
 Initially, the Fairy Tale Forest was home to some 10 different fairy tales, all of them brought to life using original drawings by Pieck alongside mechanics, lighting and sound effects designed by the Dutch filmmaker Peter Reijnders.
 The life-sized dioramas, displayed together in an atmospheric forest, were a tremendous success.
-In 1952 alone, Efteling welcomed 240,000 visitors.
+Efteling welcomed 240,000 visitors in 1952 alone.

 Since 1978, the park has been expanded and grown to become one of the most popular theme parks in the world.
 In the same year, English singer Kate Bush performed in the park in De Efteling Special, which was broadcast on 11 May 1978.
 In early 1978, the amusement park's Haunted Castle was completed and the opening was scheduled on 10 May that year.
 Bush, who just had a big hit in the Netherlands with "Wuthering Heights", made her debut on Dutch television in the special.
 Her popularity was used to draw the attention to the Haunted Castle.